Sequoia Union High School District

+A photo of a school bus operated by Sequoia Union High School.
+The photo dates from the 1930s.

 The Sequoia Union High School District is a public union school district in the San Francisco Bay Area, primarily serving the southern San Mateo County communities of Atherton, Belmont, East Palo Alto, Ladera, San Carlos, Menlo Park, Portola Valley, Redwood City, and Woodside.
 The District currently serves more than 9,000 students, and also owns the radio station KCEA.